OWASP/www-project-developer-guide/release-pt-br/04-foundations/00-toc.md

 Este Guia do desenvolvedor oferece apenas uma breve visão geral desses conceitos, para conhecimento aprofundado, consulte os diversos textos sobre segurança, como o [The Cyber ​​Security Body Of Knowledge][cbok].

+If changes are being introduced to the security culture of an organization then make sure there is management buy-in and clear goals to achieve.
+Without these then attempts to improve the security posture will probably fail - see the [Security Culture][culturegoal] project for the importance of getting management, security and development teams working together.

 Seções:

 2.1 [Fundamentos de segurança](#security-fundamentals)